 10 minutes First, you will begin to think of your own poems by choosing a topic (subject of the poem) and an idea you want to convey (purpose of the poem).
-Example: Topic: Tiger Idea: Tigers are beautiful creatures that need to be protected Hint: You should think about what you really care about or are passionate about.
-10 minutes Once you have Green Kills chosen a topic and idea, you can make Strong Majestic Orange, Black a mind map by Stripes Fast writing all the Big, sharp connected thoughts and words around As a Hunted "trophy" the core idea, as shown in the Bones example.
+Example: - Topic: Tiger - Idea: Tigers are beautiful creatures that need to be protected Hint: You should think about what you really care about or are passionate about.
+10 minutes - Once you have chosen a topic and idea, you can make a mind map by writing all the connected thoughts and words around the core idea, as shown in the example.
 Add as many branches as possible.
 10 minutes Now try and identify rhyming words for some words in your ideas web.
 Example: Fierce - Pierce, Hunted-Wanted, etc. Hint: Use the same last few words or extend the word to add a suffix such as -es, -ing, -ation and then find rhyming words e.g. Stripes - Types, etc. 10 minutes We will now learn about another figure of speech called Onomatopoeia (pronounced on-uh-mah-tuh-pee-uh).
 This is a word that sounds like the action it describes.
 Example, - "boom" sounds like an blast or explosion, - "meow" sounds like the noise a cat makes.
 Using onomatopoeia or sound words in our poems help us create images in the reader's minds.
-First make a list of sound words for certain phenomena e.g. What is the sound that 3 animals make (cow, dog, bird, etc.)?
-What is the sound of 3 action words (clapping, skate, run, etc)?
-What is the noise you make for 3 emotions (in pain, sleepy, sneeze)?
+First make a list of sound words for certain phenomena e.g. - What is the sound that 3 animals make (cow, dog, bird, etc.)? - What is the sound of 3 action words (clapping, skate, run, etc)? - What is the noise you make for 3 emotions (in pain, sleepy, sneeze)?